wuwil000/ASE-Project-Website/index.md

 ## CNC Machine

-You can use the [editor on GitHub](https://github.com/RW-77/ASE-Project-Website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### About

 Our capstone project idea is a multi-use CNC machine built from scratch which will be able to engrave, drill, and cut a wide variety of materials, especially wood and metal.